With more health care companies turning to telehealth platforms to service patients, the onus is on the IT department to deliver the goods.

 There is a caveat to telehealth operational success, and it’s a significant one.

-Any rosy digital patient engagement scenarios likely won’t become reality (at least anytime soon) unless healthcare IT departments conduct regular, automated software testing that clears the path for full-bore telehealth products and services.
+Any rosy digital patient engagement scenarios likely won’t become reality (at least anytime soon) unless healthcare IT departments conduct regular, different types of testing, including automated software testing that clears the path for full-bore telehealth products and services.

 The good news?
-Quality assurance outcomes are achievable with regular data software testing, in the form of test automation.
+Quality assurance and software testing outcomes are achievable with regular data software testing, in the form of test automation.

 The date bears that out.